DeviaVir/zenbot/docs/FAQ.md

-##Does Zenbot use Limit orders or Market orders?
+#### Does Zenbot use Limit (maker) orders or Market (taker) orders? <a name="limit-market-orders"></a>
-**Why does Zenbot use Limit orders by default?** <a name="limit-market-orders"></a>

-On most exchanges, Limit orders result in lower fees than Market orders.
+Zenbot uses Limit orders by default because on most exchanges, Limit orders result in lower fees than Market orders.
 For instance, on GDAX there is no fee for a Limit order trade compared to a 0.25% (BTC) or 0.3% (ETH & LTC) trade fee on a Market order.

 Check your exchange for fees.